 “Can you imagine?” he said, his eyes shifting from the camera to the screen where a blurry image of his face stared back at him, gaunt and weary.… (read more)

 The local boys are toying with their guns down at the shooting range, their pot shots echoing like whip cracks off the hills around.
 They’ve been let out for the first time since the pandemic had them rushing for cover.
 Overcome by an urge to celebrate, they’re firing off a round or ten.

 Above, the Swiss Army are performing loop-the-loops over the town, the sinister drone of their jets reminding us that war is only a click away.… (read more)

 Reaching the end of my walk, I breasted the hill on my way home.
 The sun had set some while ago and the sky was heavy with clouds.
 The temperature had fallen since sunset and rain was in the air.
 I peered over the low stone wall in search of the two sheep that grazed in what had once been a vineyard but was now a tangled mess of weeds.
 The shy one was a delicious motley brown, like chocolate and cream.… (read more)

 Above, a recording of Ghost Train read by the author.
 You can follow the reading in the text below.

 This dystopian flash fiction was written while out walking, alone, miles from anywhere during the CoVid19 outbreak.

 Yes.
 I hear it.
 A distant rumbling rising above the clamour of insects.
 Birds used to keep them at bay, but birds got gobbled up soon after the disaster.
-Pets and wild animals didn’t fare much better.
-Disaster?
-Anger has long since sunk to a dull despair.
-We were all so blind.
-Who would have thought a common cold could wreak such destruction?… (read more)
+Pets and wild animals didn’t fare much better.… (read more)